 Time for advertising 😉

-Actually, sometimes the school itself posts about job opportunities on their Facebook page.
+Actually, sometimes the school itself posts about good job opportunities on their Facebook page.
 Their staff is often contacted by partners and associates, urgently looking for employees.
-The positions get taken very quickly so make sure to set the page posts to show in your feed.
+The positions get taken very quickly so make sure to set the page posts to show up in your feed.